 Johnny Martinez is playing college soccer this fall – and he’s doing so as a business major with an academic scholarship at Our Lady of the Lake University.
 He’s the first alum of the Urban Soccer Leadership Academy, which started in 2010 to help San Antonio urban youth play the game and advance to college.

 More may be coming.
 Former San Antonio mayor Ed Garza, who founded USLA, said Martinez’s younger brother has visited several universities in Boston and wants to attend Duke for academics.

 “These kids are now pushing us to make contacts and network across the country,” Garza said.

 Or, to put it another way: “Stop wishing for it and start working for it,” Martinez said on his new team’s website when describing his favorite motto.

 Yet Martinez is an outlier among Latino youth in American soccer.
-While Latinos below the age of 18 make up 32 percent of the US population, they comprise only 12.3 percent of male and 7.4 percent of female NCAA soccer players.
+While Latinos below the age of 18 make up 25 percent of the US population within that age group, they comprise only 12.3 percent of male and 7.4 percent of female NCAA soccer players.